Heinz Danzberger Photography – Notes to the Visual Art and Print Work

-Also let me note that archival pigment ink work today exists in many facets and levels of quality and a good deal of confusion, foremost the economically push button print industry with a Kinko’s like copy shop mission, fast mass products for the general market, just like silver gelatin work in the last century was mostly mass and mechanical production, with a few masters taking it to an art form in itself, all X zones of it, if you will.
+Also let me note that archival pigment ink work today exists in many facets and levels of quality, from fast mass products for the general print market, just like silver gelatin work in the last century was mostly mass and mechanical production, with a few masters taking it to an art form in itself, all X zones of it, if you will.
 Still this tool can be used by skilled hands with some amazing returns in fine control of the image’s appearance for incredible result with outstanding archival qualities and print qualities, I have not yet been able to max it out for my purposes.
 Coming out of the darkroom and on to the computer for the print work is a major jump forward in my craft and that’s what is all about the best possible print work on a fine wall!
 Pieces like Quarry No 1, or Eichen could not be achieved in a darkroom process, due to size and fine controls required to achieve such a work.

-The print work for Traditional Photography, are few samples of my earlier work, simple MF negatives with altered fine grain film exposures and push/pull work to create the complete image within the negative itself, often using Pan-X or FP4 by Ilford, mostly ISO 100/125 type fine grain film.
+The Traditional Photography selections, are few samples of my earlier work, simple MF negatives with altered fine grain film exposures and push/pull work to create the complete image within the negative itself, often using Pan-X or FP4 by Ilford, mostly ISO 100/125 type fine grain film.
 The few pieces I could save on my journey, these pieces are straight up copy negatives, reprinted in archival pigment work, copied from silver gelatin prints at their native size.

 Most of the Art and Print Work offered is customizable in size, media and finish ( open editions ) and made to order, often it would be recommendable to consider print and frame color tones to match a specific room decor and color, to gain the most of a fine display.
 I can’t see much of a gain in using any automated shopping cart function, but wish to offer you a personal shopping experience by chatting with me about any interest and we can define together how to create a work of art for your home.
 All the way to the installation, if you desire my help in that matter, especially in the San Francisco – Portland corridor.
 The work is done in house, by myself, signed, dated on print face with a print certificate and print number en verso.